giandifra/flutter_cpit3/README.md

-# flutter_cross_platform
+# flutter_cpit3

-A Flutter template for new cross-platform project
+A sample Flutter chat app.
+You can chat with a Bot created with DialogFlow

 ## Getting Started